269 Love Building

 Tallahassee, FL 32306-4530

 Andy Wang received his Ph.D. and M.S. in computer science from UCLA in 2003 and 1998, and his B.S. from UC Berkeley in 1995.
-He joined the Department of Computer Science at Florida State University as an Assistant Professor in 2003.
-His research interests include file systems, optimistic peer replication, performance evaluation, ad hoc network routing, operating systems, and distributed systems.
+He joined the Department of Computer Science at Florida State University as in 2003.
+He received the National Science Foundation's Faculty Early Career Development Award in 2009 and the Excellence in Teaching Award by the Alpha of Florida Chapter of Phi Beta Kappa in 2019.
+His research interests include file systems, storage systems, optimistic peer replication, performance evaluation, ad hoc network routing, operating systems, and distributed systems.

 Andy Wang's research theme revolves around the management of data flows.